 Generally speaking, the worlds of work and home are becoming increasingly blurred.
 If people can be safe with their personal data they can be persuaded to do the same with the data and applications they use at work.

-Remember, your security is only ever as good as your last line of defence.
-But in many cases, it’s your first line of defence: your people.
+Remember, your security is only ever as good as your last line of defense.
+But in many cases, it’s your first line of defense: your people.

 Make sure they’re prepared.